MOT: the complete guide

 For a more comprehensive guide on which parts are actually tested, you can check out the government pages for cars and motorcycles.
 It’s also worth familiarising yourself with the MOT guide and inspection manuals, which provide a wealth of information.

-The MOT is either a pass or fail.
+The MOT result is presented as either a pass or fail.
 If your car fails the test, you’ll be given a list of things that need to be repaired before it can pass.

 If it passes, you’ll be given an MOT certificate from the test centre and the result of the test will be recorded in the national MOT database.

 You’ll also notice that your MOT certificate will show the mileage recorded at the current and previous three test passes.
 It’s important to have a quick look at these figures, which are recorded as the ‘odometer reading and history’, as you need to report any mistakes on the reading to the MOT centre within seven days in order to obtain a replacement certificate.

 What happens if your vehicle fails an MOT?

 Unfortunately, this happens.
 If your vehicle fails, you will be given the ‘Refusal of an MOT test certificate’ from the test centre, and again the result will be recorded in the MOT database.